Chor Machaaye Shor: Plot

 Kajal, however, is the only one who finds out the real truth about Shyam/Ram.
 Then Ranbir finds out and gets enraged.
-Unaware, Tito and Tony find the actual doppelganger of Ranbir, RaghuSwami Muthuswamy Yadurappa Iyer.
-And they threaten to make him pose as Ranvir so that it makes it easier to steal the diamond.
-Shyam finds out about this and thwarts Tito and Tony's plans.
-Shyam escapes with the diamond and ends up in a car retailer shop with both Tito and Tony following him.
-A fight ensues; however, the cops arrive to arrest Shyam, Tito, and Tony.
+Unaware, Titu and Tony find the actual doppelganger of Ranbir, Raghuswamy Muthuswamy Yadurappa Iyer, and they threaten to make him pose as Ranvir so that it makes it easier to steal the diamond.
+Shyam finds out about this and thwarts Titu and Tony's plans.
+Shyam escapes with the diamond and ends up in a car retailer shop with both Titu and Tony following him.
+A fight ensues; however, the cops arrive to arrest Shyam, Titu, and Tony.
 Johnny then appears and presumably shoots Shyam, and in turn, Shyam shoots Johnny.
 Both presumably die.
-Tito and Tony are arrested while the ever-suspicious Pandey finds out that the gun was fake, which meant that Johnny and Shyam did not really kill each other.
+Titu and Tony are arrested while the ever-suspicious Pandey finds out that the gun was fake, which meant that Johnny and Shyam did not really kill each other.

-At the airport,Charan Pandey and Ranbir bid farewell to Kajal, who is going to London.
+At the airport, Charan Pandey and Ranbir bid farewell to Kajal, who is going to London.
 Pandey and Ranbir are then confronted by three Sikhs, who are actually Guru, Shyam, and Johnny in disguise (this also confirms that Johnny and Shyam are still alive).
 Charan Pandey once again suspects them to be Shyam and refuses to believe that twins exist, but the tables turn when Charan Pandey meets his own doppelganger, a Punjabi tourist, for a short while.
 The film ends with Shyam (disguised as a Sikh) who gifts Kajal a diamond ring, which reveals that Kajal was going to marry Shyam in London.